facebookarchive/shortcuts-for-framer/README.md

 ## Animation
 * `layer.animateTo({x: 100}, [time], [curve], [callback])` is a shorthand that mirrors jQuery's animation syntax.
 You can specify a duration, curve and callback in order, and omit the ones you'd like.
 Note that in Framer 3, time is now specified in seconds.
-* `layer.slideFromLeft()` `layer.slideToLeft()` (and similarly Left, Bottom, Top) are quick animation functions to animate full screen layers in and out of the viewport.
+* `layer.slideFromLeft()` `layer.slideToLeft()` (and similarly Right, Bottom, Top) are quick animation functions to animate full screen layers in and out of the viewport.
 Very useful for prototyping mobile flows.
 * `layer.show()` `layer.hide()` shows and hides layers.
 * `layer.fadeIn()` `layer.fadeOut()` fades in/out layers with an animation.
 You can use a custom duration too: `layer.fadeIn(0.5)`
 * `show`, `hide`, `fadeIn` and `fadeOut` can take layers or arrays containing layers.